vmware-tanzu/velero/site/content/docs/main/migration-case.md

     velero install --provider aws --image velero/velero:v1.8.0 --plugins velero/velero-plugin-for-aws:v1.4.0 --bucket velero-migration-demo --secret-file xxxx/aws-credentials-cluster2 --backup-location-config region=us-east-2 --snapshot-location-config region=us-east-2
     ```

-    Alternatively you could configure `BackupStorageLocations` or `VolumeSnapshotLocations` after installing Velero on Cluster 2, pointing to the `--bucket` location used by Cluster 1.
+    Alternatively you could configure `BackupStorageLocations` and `VolumeSnapshotLocations` after installing Velero on Cluster 2, pointing to the `--bucket` location and  `region` used by Cluster 1.
 To do this you can use to `velero backup-location create` and `velero snapshot-location create` commands.

     ```
     velero backup-location create bsl --provider aws --bucket velero-migration-demo --config region=us-east-2 --access-mode=ReadOnly